adrianvillalba/Area_CellCounter/README.md

   <img src=https://github.com/adrianvillalba/Area_CellCounter/blob/master/Captura.PNG/>
 </p>

-This is the expected output with all the information you may get after Nuclei_Counter processing.
+This is the expected output with all the information you may get after Area_CellCounter processing.